briantilley/AVR_research/README.md

 AVR_research
 ============

-my personal research and exploration with the Atmel AVR microcontroller family
+My personal electronics research and exploration with the Atmel AVR microcontroller family